Loud vs. Safe: Let’s Hear Each Other Out

 What They Say About Each Other

-• The Moderation camp calls the Loud crowd reckless, inconsiderate, or in denial.
+The Safe crowd sees the Loud crowd as reckless or in denial.

 The Big Misunderstandings

-• “If it was legal, it must be safe.” — Sorry, there are no laws governing loudness for concert goers.
+“If it’s legal, it must be safe.” → Not true.
+There are no US laws protecting concert audiences from loudness.

-• “It’s only dangerous if it hurts.” — Not true.
+“It’s only dangerous if it hurts.” → Damage can happen before pain begins.

 How Do We Meet in the Middle?